artyom-beilis/makeahmap/README.txt

 TEMPORARY NOTICE

-I put makeahmap version for AH3 - it is very basic version, it does:
+Makeahmap version for AH3 - it is beta version

 - Elevation with higher accuracy using SRTM3 - for newer model (vasly improves visual appearance)
-- Sea and lakes set to altitude -100 so it isn't best right now

-What is missing:

-- Globcover support for automatic terrain type mapping
-- Rivers in new model
-- Proper non-0 altitude lakes

 Known - Issues

-- Some issues when two land objects are close sometimes water removed (like Suez)
+- It looks like globcover to splattype is suboptimal
+- Terrains smaller than 512x512 had not been tested
 - GTOPO30 does not work (source is gone and I can't find a new one)

 ========================================================================
 This program is designed to prepare data for AH3 Maps for Terrain Editor.